james2doyle/luvi-cli-starter/README.md

 luvi-cli-starter
 ================

-A starting point for making Luvi command line apps
+A starting point for making [Luvi](https://github.com/luvit/luvi) command line apps.

+If you are new to Luvi, or want to learn more, please checkout [Luvi](https://github.com/luvit/luvi), [Luv](https://github.com/luvit/luv), or [Lit](https://github.com/luvit/lit) project pages.
+You can also checkout the [Luvit website](https://luvit.io/).

 ### Getting Started